jwvictor/gsdp/README.md

 ### Introduction

 GSDP is based on an idea I had to build a new communications protocol for structured messages, primarily inspired by Paul Graham's essay on frighteningly big ideas.
-Both developmnt and feature planning are in their infancy, and I haven't thought entirely through what kind of structured messaging would be useful in both the work and personal spheres.
+Both development and feature planning are in their infancy, and I haven't thought entirely through what kind of structured messaging would be useful in both the work and personal spheres.
 My hope is to develop a system that is scalable, secure, and makes communication within and across organizations and groups efficient and seamless.

 ### Techincal description

-GSDP is an open-source protocol for the communication of "structured messages" (discussed later).
+GSDP is a protocol for the communication of "structured messages" (discussed later).
 It can be run privately on any domain (much like email) and communication can take place both within a domain and across domains.
 Unlike email, this is accomplished by running a single daemon -- there is no complex web of old tech that causes everyone to just pay the $5 for gSuite.
 Unlike Slack, inter-domain communication is a key functional point.
 And unlike both, the protocol is based around the idea of having a sophisticated, modern client application, capable of making sense of enormous information inflows by way of detailed semantic markup in the structure of the message.

 To be clear, GSDP is in no way an aggregator of other things.
 It is its own, separate protocol.
 It is also *not* meant to be an email or Slack clone.
-The messages are highly structured, unlike these platforms, whereupon the messages are largely unstructured.
+The messages are highly structured, unlike these platforms, wherein the messages are largely unstructured.

 Furthermore, GSDP implements a cryptographically-secured identity system that makes it easy to keep in touch with contacts if they move domains (e.g. companies), restrict identity lookups via privacy settings, and classify different contacts into different "buckets," each with a logical set of permissions (e.g. your boss can't send you a personal message, but your friend can't assign your work).
 It is, furthermore, the basis upon which an admin permits an address for a given user on their GSDP server -- they register their public identity (a byte stream that includes, among other things, a public key) with their GSDP server.